 In September 2017, the Company acquired Chesapeake Bay Candle, a leading developer, manufacturer and marketer of premium candles and other home fragrance products, focused on consumer wellness and natural fragrance, for a cash purchase price of approximately \$75 million.
-Chesapeake Bay Candle is included in the Live segment from the date of acquisition.
+Chesapeake Bay Candle is included in the Home and Outdoor Living segment from the date of acquisition.

-In April 2017, the Company acquired Sistema Plastics, a leading New Zealand based manufacturer and marketer of innovative food storage containers with strong market shares and presence in Australia, New Zealand, U.K. and parts of continental Europe for a cash purchase price of approximately \$472 million.
-Sistema is included in the Live segment from the date of acquisition.
+In April, 2017, the Company acquired Sistema Plastics, a leading New Zealand based manufacturer and marketer of innovative food storage containers with strong market shares and presence in Australia, New Zealand, U.K. and parts of continental Europe for a cash purchase price of approximately \$472 million.
+Sistema is included in the Food and Appliances segment from the date of acquisition.

-In January 2017, the Company acquired Smith Mountain Industries ("Smith Mountain"), a leading provider of premium home fragrance products, sold primarily under the WoodWick ® Candle brand, for a cash purchase price of approximately \$100 million.
-Smith Mountain is included in the Live segment from the date of acquisition.
+In January 2017, the Company acquired Smith Mountain Industries ("Smith Mountain"), a leading provider of premium home fragrance products, sold primarily under the WoodWick® Candle brand, for a cash purchase price of approximately \$100 million.
+Smith Mountain is included in the Home and Outdoor Living segment from the date of acquisition.

 On April 15, 2016, the Company acquired Jarden for total consideration of \$18.7 billion including cash paid, shares issued and debt assumed, net of cash acquired ("the Jarden Acquisition").
 The total consideration paid or payable for shares of Jarden common stock was approximately \$15.3 billion, including \$5.4 billion of cash and \$9.9 billion of the Company's common stock.
-The Jarden Acquisition was accounted for using the purchase method of accounting, and accordingly, Jarden's results of operations are included in the Company's results of operations since the acquisition date.
-Jarden was a leading, global consumer products company with leading brands such as Crock-Pot ®, FoodSaver ®, Mr. Coffee ®, Oster ®, Coleman ®, First Alert ®, Rawlings ®, Jostens ®, Marmot ®, Yankee Candle ® and many others.
-See Footnote 2 of the Notes to Consolidated Financial Statements for further information.
+Jarden's results of operations are included in the Company's results of operations since the acquisition date.